 Can I keep an existing device if I participate in KSU Anywhere?

-With approval from your dean/division head and your acceptance of the terms and conditions, you may keep one of your secondary devices; however, that device will no longer be eligible for UITS lifecycle replacement and must be replaced using division/college funds.
-This does not affect technical support unless it cannot run a support operating system (currently Windows 10 and MacOS High Sierra).
-You may not keep the device that is eligible for replacement as there are inherent security risks associated with older devices running unsupported operating systems.
+With approval from your dean/division head and your acceptance of the terms and conditions, you may keep one of your secondary devices; however, that device will not be eligible for UITS lifecycle replacement in the future and must be replaced using division/college funds.
+If the device cannot run a supported operating system (currently Windows 10 and macOS 10.14 Mojave) you may not keep the device that is eligible for replacement as there are inherent security risks associated with older devices running unsupported operating systems.

 If I keep an older device, will the Office of the CIO still provide support for it?All devices, including primary and additional, will receive full hardware and software support if the computer can run an Office of the CIO supported operating system or is not otherwise considered a legacy device.
 However, it will no longer be eligible for lifecycle replacement and must be replaced using division/college funds.